 What changes in sex when you have an ostomy

-Get closer to each other, touch each other, give yourself the time it takes to regain your confidence and rejuvenate your relationship after a difficult surgery.
+Get closer to each other, touch each other, give yourself the time it takes to regain your confidence and revitalize your relationship after a difficult surgery.
 Find room for humor, as the stoma makes unexpected noises.
 Try to avoid schedules and specific expectations regarding repeated sexual activity.

 Above all, you need to be honest with yourself and take the time to discuss your feelings with your partner.
-Find out if the problems really stem from the illness you are experiencing and the stoma or previous relationships.
+Find out if the problems really stem from the illness you are experiencing and the stoma or pre-existing relationships.

 In any case, our primary sexual organ is the brain.
 Sexual problems usually come from anxiety and insecurity and not from some physical pathology.
 If you can’t find all the solutions with your partner you should be ready to discuss with your doctor as his/her advice may concern various issues.

 It may involve a practical solution, such as a change of posture during sex, or the use of lubricant if the problem is dryness or discomfort.
-There are also many other medical specialties to refer you to if you feel that you will benefit from their advice such as a sexologist or psychosexual counselor.
+There are also many other medical specialties to refer you to if you feel you will benefit from their advice such as a sexologist or psychosexual counselor.

 We all get ready for sex, from a simple shower, shaving or wearing sexy lingerie to soft lights, champagne or music for the more romantic.
 Of course, nothing changes for people with ostomy, but the right bag and the right preparation will help you feel more comfortable in the bedroom.